-- 1. That the FVO and supportive service information will be given to all adult or minor parent clients through the interview process.
-Clients will also be informed at the interview that they may request an FVO at any time. - 2.
+- 1. That the FVO and supportive service information is given to all adult or minor parent clients through the interview process.
+Clients are also informed at the interview that they may request an FVO at any time. - 2.
 That participants provided services under the FVO have an IRP that outlines the treatment plan as set forth by the Domestic Violence Agency. - 3.
 That confidentiality will be upheld for those receiving services under the FVO.

-Once an FVO is requested the Program Manager or Social Services Director will approve or deny the request and a written notification will be sent.
-If denied, the client will be notified of the Dispute resolution process.
+Once an FVO is requested the Program Manager or Social Services Director will approve or deny the request and send a written notification to the client.
+If denied, the client will be notified of the dispute resolution process.

-There is no limit on length of time that a client may be granted a waiver under the FVO, however, a re-determination will be done no less than every 90 days.
+There is no limit on length of time that a client may be granted a waiver under the FVO, however, a re-determination will be done at least every 90 days.

-Good Cause Criteria for Failure to Participate in Work Like Activities: Clients who fail to participate in work like activities contained in the IRP will be subject to sanctions as identified in this Plan, unless "good cause" is shown.
+Good Cause Criteria for Failure to Participate in Work-Like Activities: Clients who fail to participate in work-like activities contained in the IRP will be subject to sanctions as identified in this Plan, unless "good cause" is shown.

-One of the following criteria must be met to show "good cause" or the sanction process will apply:
+Clients must meet one of the following criteria to show "good cause":

-- 1. Unavailability of transportation (only until arrangements can be made) - 2.
-Lack of available, affordable, and/or appropriate childcare within a reasonable distance of the home or work site. (one-parent families only with children under the age of 6 years old) If a parent wishes to claim exemption based on lack of available, affordable, and/or appropriate child care, the parent must submit written documentation that verifies at least one of the following statements is true: a) appropriate child care within a reasonable distance from the home or work site is unavailable; b) informal child care by a relative or under other arrangements is unavailable or unsuitable; or c) appropriate and affordable formal child care arrangements are unavailable.
-Such documentation must be submitted to determine if it meets the criteria for exemption.
+- 1. Unavailability of transportation (only until arrangements can be made). - 2.
+Lack of available, affordable, and/or appropriate childcare within a reasonable distance of the home or work site (applicable only to one-parent families with children under the age of six).
+If a parent wishes to claim an exemption based on lack of available, affordable, and/or appropriate child care, the parent must submit written documentation that verifies at least one of the following statements is true: a) appropriate child care within a reasonable distance from the home or work site is unavailable; b) informal child care by a relative or under other arrangements is unavailable or unsuitable; or c) appropriate and affordable formal child care arrangements are unavailable.
 Definitions of "appropriate childcare," "reasonable distance," "unsuitability of informal care," and "affordable childcare arrangements" can be found in the definitions section in this Plan. - 3.
 Mental and physical health issues that are documented by a qualified health professional and includes time limits.
-Clients must participate in counseling or treatment as deemed appropriate by service providers.
+Clients must participate in counseling or treatment as deemed appropriate by their service providers. - 4.
+Environmental emergencies (such as fire, flood, violent storm, earthquake, or tsunami). - 5.
+Participant does not understand the IRP requirements (ONE TIME ONLY). - 6.
+Extraordinary family circumstances that constitute unreasonable hardship or risk.